Best Indoor Cat Food

 One way to determine how much food you should feed your cat is by looking at the feeding guidelines on the back of the packaging.
 Most often, there will be a chart that breaks down how much you should feed based on your cat’s age and weight.
 However, this should be used as a guide and a tool to get a conversation started with your vet to figure out exactly how much you should feed.
 Different factors like your cat’s environment, activity level, and types of food can cause the exact amount to fluctuate, which is why it’s best to work with your vet.

-Once you’ve determined how much your cat should eat, using products like a cat food dispenser will help you with portion control and will help make sure you’re not overfeeding–and contributing to unwanted weight gain.
+Once you’ve determined how many cat calories and how much your cat should eat, using products like a cat food dispenser will help you with portion control and will help make sure you’re not overfeeding–and contributing to unwanted weight gain.

 More Cat Nutrition Tips